TroutTrout

 Test patches in a staging environment.
 If you have a test PLC or a simulation setup, validate patches there before deploying to production.
 If you don't have a test environment, you need one.
 The cost is trivial compared to a failed update on a live system.

 Schedule maintenance windows realistically.
 Work with operations to find windows where patching is possible.
 Quarterly is a reasonable target for most environments.
 Annual is too slow.
 Monthly is aspirational for OT, but aim for it if you can.
+When a device can't be patched at all, which is common, the answer is to wrap it: segment it tighter and put a protocol-aware proxy in front of it.

 Standards Worth Following

-NIST SP 800-82 is the U.S. government's guide to ICS security.
+NIST SP 800-82 is the U.S. government's guide to OT security.
 It's practical and well-written.
 If you're in a CMMC or NIST 800-171 environment, it aligns with those requirements and gives you OT-specific guidance that 800-171 alone doesn't cover.

 NIS2 applies if you're operating in the EU or selling into EU critical infrastructure sectors.
 It imposes incident reporting obligations and security requirements that specifically cover OT environments.
 If you're not already tracking NIS2 compliance, check whether your organization falls under its scope.